thiagocapuano/waves-documentation/en/smart-contracts/video-tutorials-and-articles.md

 ## 1.4 Waves Console Commands

 Waves IDE has a **Waves console** feature which supports different commands.
-[In this video](https://www.youtube.com/watch?v=gBgLjg6nrvA&amp=&feature=youtu.be) we went through most of these commands with simple examples.
+In this video, we went through most of these commands with simple examples.

 * [_**Waves Console Commands Examples**_](../technical-details/waves-contracts-language-description/waves-console-commands.md)